top of page

 • Instrument

-• Anything else they might need (“dot” sheets, deodorant, contact case, extra pair of glasses, etc.).
+• Anything else they might need (fanny pack, deodorant, etc).

 Inspection & Uniforms